 There are no laws in Singapore which specifically govern the provision of package delivery services in Singapore.
 That said, certain rules under the Road Traffic Act 1961 (the "RTA") and its subsidiary legislation prohibit chauffeured private hire car drivers and taxi drivers from providing any courier pick-up and delivery service using their chauffeured private hire car or taxi, without the prior approval of the Registrar of Vehicles appointed under the RTA.
-Such requirements may apply to the driver-partners who provide package delivery services under GrabExpress, and/or delivery services under GrabFood/GrabMart.
-Grab has, on behalf of its driver-partners and subject to certain terms and conditions, obtained approval from the Registrar of Vehicles in respect of the provision of courier pick-up and delivery services by such driver-partners.
+Such requirements may apply to the driver-partners who are licensed as chauffeured private hire car drivers and taxi drivers and who provide package delivery services under GrabExpress, and/or delivery services under GrabFood/GrabMart.
+Previously, we had, on behalf of such driver-partners and subject to certain terms and conditions, obtained approval from the Registrar of Vehicles in respect of the provision of courier pick-up and delivery services by such driver-partners.
+However, such approval has not been extended beyond March 31, 2023.
+We do not believe the non-extension of such approval would have a material impact on our business, as only a very small number of driver-partners (who are licensed as chauffeured private hire car drivers and taxi drivers) provide courier pick-up and delivery services.